oblio360/hearthstone-blog/_drafts/welcome-to-hearthstone-you-suck.md

 get a feel for each class until at some point you will probably arrive at a playstyle you like or a class you like.
 Or both.

-But before that I have 1 major recommendation: do not disenchant any card unless you have 3x (for non-legend cards) or 2x (for legend cards).
+I also recommend that you do not make any serious investment decisions regarding Hearthsone before you play a bit with all these decks.
+Otherwise you might regret your initial decision terribly later on :smile:

 #####[Go top ↑](#toc)

-#<a name="budget decks">Budget decks</a>
+#<a name="budget-decks">Budget decks</a>

 Now we're getting to the more volatile sections.
 These decks were made during the period after the Blackrock Mountain adventure (BRM for short) and before the Grand Tournament (TGT for short) release.

+*TODO: update them after TGT release.* :stuck_out_tongue:

 It is very important to note that unlike the basic decks, which are completely free, these require more resources.
 And this is where "budget" becomes very important.